Max-Edelson/Bullet-Journal/admin/meetings/05-03-2021_project_check_3.md

 4. We must start making tangible progress (coding and designing) because we are more than halfway through the quarter
 5. Choose a leader for each team
 6. Each member of GUI team must agree on the creation pipeline
+7. Do we want special features like an exercise or book tracker or etc...
+	- Graphs?

 ## Notes from discussion:
 -